colonialjelly/colonialjelly.github.io/reading.md

   A really interesting, well-researched book about social epidemics.
 Malcom Gladwell dissects the process of how certain ideas gain traction and eventually reach a tipping point that brings them into widespread adoption.
 He proposes a theory on the spread of ideas with three central concepts: 1) *The Law of the Few*: There are three different categories of people that are essential contributors to social epidemics: connectors, mavens and salesmen.
 Each of these people have a certain special talent that make them crucial for rapid spread of ideas.
 2) *The Stickiness Factor*: The presentation of the message can either make or break the spread.
 The idea has to have a certain stickiness to it, i.e when heard by people it has to remain in their minds.
 In general, it's hard to know what type of message will stick, usually experimentation and refinement is required.
 3) *The Power of Context*: How an idea is spread is highly dependent on the context of when it is first heard.
 Human behavior can have a large variance depending on the context and even the tiniest changes in the environment can have hugely consequential results.

 * **Bossypants** - Tina Fey <br />
   A hilarious and insightful look into Tina Fey's life and career.
-It's a light and entertaining read, although I just found out that there's an audio version narrated by Tina herself and I'd imagine that's a much better way to experience this book.
+It's a light and entertaining read.
+Although after reading it, I found out that there's an audio version narrated by Tina herself and I'd imagine that's a much better way to experience this book.

 * **Mindset**: *The New Psychology of Success* - Carol S. Dweck <br />
   There are two types of mindsets: fixed mindset and growth mindset.
 A person with a fixed mindset thinks that theirs and other's abilities are fixed and are mostly inherent.
 Either you're smart or not, either you're talented or you're not, there's little or no room for improvement.
 People with this mindset dwell too much on numbers that "measure" their capabilities and are easily dissuaded by challenging endeavors.
 On the other hand, people with a grow mindset think that talents can be acquired and essentially nothing is fixed.
 A challenge for them is nothing but an opportunity to learn new things.
 The book provides an insightful look into both type of mindsets, with plenty of examples that illustrate how each mindset reveals itself in different settings such as education, sports, business, relationships etc. The author is a professor of Psychology at Stanford, and this book is essentially a summary of her research.
 The book is extremely accessible and insightful.